leanderthiele/voxelize_OLD/README.md

 #     field       = (Nparticles, box_dim) or (Nparticles, ) if box_dim==1
 b.add_particles(coordinates, radii, field)

+# add_particles() can be called repeatedly,
+#    in case you want to chunk the inputs to save memory

 # At any point, the filled box can be retreived as
 b.box
 # It has shape (box_N, box_N, box_N, box_dim) if box_dim != 1,